fmarino-ipzs/eid-it-wallet-docs/docs/en/relying-party-endpoint.rst

 Relying Party Key Binding Response
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Upon a successful request, the Application Provider provides an HTTP Response with a ``204 No Content`` status code.
+Upon a successful request, the Relying Party Backend provides an HTTP Response with a ``204 No Content`` status code.

 Below is a non-normative example of a Key Binding Request Response.